redis/redis/design-documents/REDIS-CLUSTER.md

 While Redis is very fast, currently it lacks scalability in the form of ability to transparently run across different nodes.
-This is desirable mainly for the following three rasons:
+This is desirable mainly for the following three reasons:

-A) Fault tolerance.
+1. Fault tolerance.
 Some node may go off line without affecting the operations.
-B) Holding bigger datasets without using a single box with a lot of RAM.
+2. Holding bigger datasets without using a single box with a lot of RAM.
-C) Scaling writes.
+3. Scaling writes.

 Since a single Redis instance supports 140,000 operations per second in a good Linux box costing less than $1000, the need for Redis Cluster arises more